Recruitment

 A candidate can prepare for a test and still be wrong for the job.
 Or struggle on a test and thrive once hired.
 The question here is different: does the method you use actually predict who will do well in the role?

-What they found: the ranking stays much the same as older research, but the numbers are more conservative.
+Sackett et al. (2022) pulled together decades of hiring studies in the Journal of Applied Psychology.
+When someone scores well on a test, do they perform well on the job months later?
 Structured interviews and job-like tasks still sit at the top.
 Personality quizzes sit near the bottom.
 The gap between them is real.

 How well each method predicts real job performance